 - Edit the Curve Name text to read Before Transfer.

 - Then click Add.

 A curve labeled "Before Transfer" should appear on the plot, which is the sum of the isometric moments generated by all of the wrist extensors before the surgery.
-Know you will add more a curve to compare the strength of the extensors after the transfer.
+Now you will add another curve to compare the strength of the extensors after the transfer.

 - In the muscle selection window, de-select ECU_pre-surgery and select ECU_post-surgery.

 - Add a Curve named After Transfer.